 PCOM conducts programs of study in clinical specialties leading to the clinical master of science degree (MSc).
-This postdoctoral award is available to any candidate pursuing a full-time residency
+This postdoctoral award is available to any candidate pursuing a full-time residency program at one of the affiliated hospitals of PCOM.

 Application for admission to the program leading to a clinical master of science degree shall be submitted to the vice dean for clinical education at least one academic year prior to the academic year in which the candidate expects to receive his or her degree.